 For the alphabet S, I am going to present Snicker Doodle Cookies from Germany.
-I usually write down the recipe list for my entire mega marathon and the first that I wrote “S for Snicker Doodle Cookies.”
+I usually write down the recipe list for my entire mega marathon and the first one that I wrote was “S for Snicker Doodle Cookies.”
 This soft and chewy cinnamon flavored cookie is a treat for everyone.
-Even the non-sweet tooth person like me can gobble these cookies anytime, and I love this with milk especially.
+Even the non-sweet tooth person like me can gobble these cookies anytime, and I love this especially with milk.
 Ok, let’s blame it on the cinnamon. :-)

 I love fruit based desserts and I have mentioned it in my blog many times.
 Here is one such simple fruit based dessert – Apple Brown Betty.
 Interesting name huh?
 The name and the recipe are quiet interesting and the highlight is – this is super easy to prepare.
 Even though this recipe involves baking, there is no mixing, no accurate measuring etc. All you need to do is chop, layer, drizzle and bake.

 We are in the fourth week of this month’s blogging marathon.
 This week’s theme is “Breakfast from different countries”.
 This is yet another difficult theme for me as I had to look for eggless recipes.
 But then when I was looking at our typical breakfast I realized that we are having breakfast from different countries each day. :-) Waffles which is a typical Canadian breakfast is kiddo’s favorite.
 Our weekend Pancakes from US is everyone’s favorite.
 Of course I can’t skip our Poha and Idly and Dosa from our own country.
 The oats porridge that I take daily is a Scotland’s favorite breakfast recipe.
 Our yet another treat French Toast is an European favorite.
 See I am done with my 5 days recipe. ;-) The sixth one is going to be a secret.